missionpinball/mpf-docs/docs/gmc/guides/tilt_mode.md

 There are two basic approaches to customizing the tilt slide.
-If you only want the standard warning and tilt text (and any custom further warning texts per the previous section), but want to add various display elements, you can provide a custom slide with an event variable for `text`.
+If you only want the standard warning and tilt text (and any custom further warning texts per the previous section), but want to add various display elements, you can provide a custom slide with a MPFVariable node configured for the event variable `text`.

-The if you want further complexity or different behaviors around the slides, but still want to use the default tilt mode, you can override the `slide_player` from the default tilt mode and use slides in any way you want.
+If instead you want further complexity or different behaviors around the slides, but still want to use the default tilt mode for its game logic, you can override the `slide_player` from the default tilt mode and use slides in any way you want.

 ## Approach 1: Replace the default slide `tscn` file